thavlik/doom-gameplay-dataset/README.md

 If you would like to contribute, please open an issue or submit a pull request with links to YouTube videos or playlists.
 Note: only a small fraction of Doom videos have been added so far.
 People are encouraged to contribute video lists and will be credited.

+## Future Improvements
+As you can see from the thumbnail videos, the resizing process is carried out without regard to the original video's aspect ratio.
+There are also some frames, usually at the beginnings and ends of videos, that are not Doom gameplay, and should be excluded.

+This will be addressed by training a per-frame variational autoencoder, clustering the latent space into a small number of dimensions using t-SNE, and rejecting the clusters unassociated with gameplay.
+The end result is an additional pass over the videos to determine true start/end times, as well as if any irregularities were encountered during gameplay (e.g. the player encountered a crash to desktop).
+Some longer videos, such as live streams, may be sliced up to remove segments of non-gameplay.

 ## License
 All videos are property of their respective creators.
 Permission to transform and redistribute was granted in each case.
 This project makes no claims of ownership to the data.